Andrew Brown (minister): In North America

-In 1787, Brown travelled to Halifax, Nova Scotia to serve as a minister at St. Matthews Church.
+In 1787, Brown travelled to Halifax, Nova Scotia to serve as a minister at St. Matthew's Church.
 He also served as chaplin to the North British Society and British naval and army forces in the area.

 In 1788, during his time in Halifax, he received an honorary doctorate (Doctor of Divinity), from the University of Edinburgh.

 He remained in North America until 1795.
 During this period he gathered historical information for a future publication on the history of North America.
 For the rest of his life this research continued but he failed to publish the materials.
 He attempted to compose the disputes between various factions in the parish and the region.
 He was particularly interested in the history of the Acadians both before and during their expulsion from Canada, and wrote sympathetically of them.
 He was strongly critical of Acting Governor Charles Lawrence for his role in the Expulsion of the Acadians.
 Brown came to the conclusion that the Expulsion was largely the work of a Council dominated by Boston interests, a conclusion which anticipated the later position of John Bartlet Brebner's New England's Outpost.
 Brebner may have been influenced by Brown's work.

 In 1791 Brown visited Philadelphia and met Benjamin Rush, who described Brown as "a man of genius learning and observation".
 Brown's research appears to have included extended correspondence with the American historian Jeremy Belknap, whom he met during this same visit.